This section explains how embedded SQL applications retrieve data.

 An opened cursor remains open until it is closed with one of the statements

 DISCONNECTclose all open cursors for the connection.

-WITH HOLD, for the connection.
+WITH HOLD.
 Once a cursor is closed, the result set is no longer accessible.
-The cursor declaration remains valid, however, and a new cursor may be opened with the same declaration.
+However, the cursor declaration remains valid, and a new cursor may be opened with the same declaration.